nabendu82/BillingRestro/README.md

 Now, click on **CHECKOUT** button, to save the order in Prisma database and also shown in ORDERS page.
 You can also delete an item in BILL by clicking **X** beside the item.

+### Deploy in Heroku
+Details on deployment in Heroku can be found in the medium article [Deploying React NextJS GraphQL App in Heroku](https://medium.com/@nabendu82/deploying-react-nextjs-graphql-app-in-heroku-52472805d75e)

 ------------

-You can checkout the heroku deployed project [here](https://restropos-nextjs-prod.herokuapp.com/)
+You can checkout the heroku deployed project [here](https://billingrestro-react-prod.herokuapp.com)
-> Login credentials for Normal User: normal@gmail.com/Normal123
+> Login credentials for Normal User: normal@gmail.com/normal

 ------------